In-patient luxury rehab center in Thailand

 man-gambling

 Pathological gambling is the uncontrollable urge to continue gambling despite the negative consequences it causes.
-Pathological gamblers may attempt to quit gambling, but the impulses are so strong and difficult to resist.
-For that reason, compulsive gambling can destroy lives.
+Pathological gamblers attempt to quit gambling, but the impulses are so strong and difficult to resist.
+For that reason, compulsive gambling destroys lives.

 It’s not understood what causes pathological gambling.
-A combination of genetic, environmental, and biological factors could play a role.
-Many people with pathological gambling also have an underlying mental health disorder or they’re influenced by family and friends.
+A combination of genetic, environmental, and biological factors potentially play a role.
+People with pathological gambling often have an underlying mental health disorder or they’re influenced by family and friends.

-Effects of pathological gambling include significant financial losses, debt, and even bankruptcy.
-Relationship problems and trouble at work are also among the consequences of this condition.
-Legal problems also happen because pathological gamblers tend to engage in risky activities to get more money to use for gambling.
+Effects of pathological gambling include financial losses, debt, and even bankruptcy.
+Relationship problems and trouble at work are among the consequences of this condition.
+Legal problems additionally happen because pathological gamblers tend to engage in risky activities to get more money to use for gambling.

 Diagnosis of pathological gambling includes questions regarding gambling habits and a review of medical information.
 The latter is necessary because the side effects of some drugs include impulsive behaviors.